ValeriyDyachenko/webcenter_slider/README.md

 		width: '350px'
 	});

 From the non-obvious here mode parameter, which takes infinite - infinite scrolling mode or standard - to stop at the end.

+In addition to static scrolling, you can flip the elements at once.
+To do this, use auto_step instead of the value, for example:

+	var my_slider = new webcenter_slider({
+		selector: '.some_class',
+		right: '.right_arrow',
+		left: '.left_arrow',
+		auto_step: 3, // slide every 3 elements
+		width: '350px' // slider width
+	});

 There is also a small helper - the wcHelper object.